 Heat up the waffle maker.
 Pour in one-third of the batter, close the lid and cook until ready.
 Repeat for the final two waffles.
 Slice them into quarters, plate up two quarters per serving, and top each with half a crumble-topped plum.
 If you want to make the waffles ahead, just cook a little less (so they are a little paler than usual), then pop the quarters in the toaster for a minute before serving.
-This would be lovely with a scoop of ice cream or drizzle of fresh custard!
+This would be lovely with a scoop of vegan ice cream or drizzle of soya custard!

 For ideas to try with your waffle-maker, how about: